User Journeys

 Practical Use Cases

-- Conversion analysis — Filter step filters to your signup or checkout page to see which entry paths lead to the most conversions
+- Conversion analysis — Point a step filter at your signup or checkout page to see which entry paths lead to the most conversions

 - Content discovery — See which pages visitors naturally explore after reading a blog post or landing page